rmngp/apidocs/source/includes/_periods.md

 <pre class="live_requests" data-path="/v1/thesaurus/periods">
 </pre>

-Periods can be a century, an age, or a period.
+Periods can be a century, an age or a period.

 ### Definition